Medicolegal Death Investigation (MDI) FHIR Implementation Guide

 Resource Server (Provider) Server that hosts the resource that the client application wants to access.
 The resource server verifies the access token and grants access to the resource if the token is valid.
 EDRS MDI CMS

-Please note that toxicology-MDI CMS dataflow uses the FHIR message operation.
-This also uses REST API for transportation.
-Thus, OAuth2 can be used to secure the data exchange.
-However, FHIR messaging uses CREATE (HTTP POST) method due to the nature of messaging’s push operation, in which data are originally owned by the LIMS and pushed to the MDI CMS.
+Please note that toxicology-MDI CMS dataflow incorporates the use of the FHIR message operation including the use of REST API for transportation.
+Thus, OAuth2 can also be used to secure the toxicology-MDI CMS data exchange.
+However, FHIR messaging uses the CREATE (HTTP POST) method due to the nature of messaging’s push operation, in which data are originally owned by the LIMS and pushed to the MDI CMS.
 However, in the REST API operation, the LIMS is a client, and MDI CMS plays a resource provider role, which owns the data after the operation is completed.

 This MDI IG recommends two OAuth2 authorization methods based on the client types: